 6. Add the broth and bring the soup up to a boil. turn down to a simmer and cover, simmering for another 10 - 15 minutes until the squash has softened.

 7. Remove from heat and let cool for about 10 minutes before adding the mixture to blender.

-8. Using either a hand-held immersion blender or spooning the mixture into a blender, blend until smooth. taste and adjust salt as needed.
+8. Using either a hand-held immersion blender or spooning the mixture into a blender, blend until smooth.
+You can add more or less stock depending on how thick you prefer your soup.
+Taste and adjust salt as needed.

 9. Serve warm. enjoy!